US dollar ends higher against rupee

 Magazine Archives

-Mumbai, Feb 27 (PTI) The US dollar ended higher against the rupee at 64.87/88 per dollar but the pound sterling finished lower at Rs 90.60/62 per pound at the close of the Interbank Foreign Exchange (forex) market here today.
+Mumbai, Feb 2 (PTI) The US dollar ended higher against the rupee at Rs 64.06/07 per dollar but the pound sterling finished lower at Rs 91.12/14 per pound at the close of the Interbank Foreign Exchange (forex) market here today.

 Following are the Interbank forex and RBI rates: